Generalizations of planar contact manifolds to higher dimensions: General results about iterated planar contact manifolds

 \begin{example} The Brieskorn manifold $\Sigma^{2n-1} (k, 2, \ldots, 2) \subset \C^{n+1} $ is defined as the intersection of the sphere $S^{2n+1}$ with the zero set of the polynomial $ z_0^k + z_1^2 + \cdots + z_n^2$.
 Viewed as a singularity link, $\Sigma^{2n-1}(k, 2, \ldots, 2 )$ carries a canonical contact structure $\eta_k$.
 The contact manifold $(\Sigma^{2n-1}(k, 2, \ldots, 2), \eta_k)$ is supported by an open book with page $DT^*S^{n-1}$, and monodromy the $k$-fold right-handed Dehn twist along the zero section \cite{vanKoertNiederkruger05}.
 It follows that $(\Sigma^{2n-1}(k, 2, \ldots, 2), \eta_k)$ is iterated planar by Example~\ref{ex: simple}.
 Note that the corresponding Milnor fiber admits a Lefschetz fibration with fiber $DT^*S^{n-1}$, and hence it admits an iterated planar Lefschetz fibration structure. \end{example}

 More generally, we can show that any finitely presented group is the fundamental group of some iterated planar contact manifold.

 \begin{proof} [Proof of Theorem~\ref{IPgroups}] First we prove the case $n=2$.
-For each finitely presented group $G$, there is a planar Lefschetz fibration $W^4 \to D^2$ with $\pi_1(W^4) \cong G$ (see \cite[Proposition 6.1]{GhigginiGollaPlamenevskaya17pre}).
-Let $M^5$ be the contact $5$--manifold supported by the open book with page is $W^4$ and monodromy the identity map.
-Then $M^5$ is the boundary of the Stein domain $W^4 \times D^2$ and Therefore, $M^5$ is an iterated planar contact $5$--manifold whose fundamental group is $G$.
-Now, consider the contact $7$--manifold $M^7$ supported by the open book with page $W^4 \times D^2$ and monodromy the identity map.
-The discussion above shows that $\pi_1(M^7) \cong G$ and $M^7$ is iterated planar by definition.
-It is clear that this process can be iterated for all $n \geq2$, to construct an iterated planar contact $(2n+1)$--manifold whose fundamental group is $G$. \end{proof}
+For each finitely presented group $G$, there is a planar Lefschetz fibration $W^4 \to D^2$ with $\pi_1(W^4) \cong G$ (see \cite[Proposition 6.1]{GhigginiGollaPlamenevskaya20}).
+Let $M^5$ be the contact $5$--manifold supported by the open book with page $W^4$ and monodromy the identity map.
+Then, notice that $M^5$ is simply the double of $W^4 \times [0,1]$.
+(Note that a neighborhood of a page of the open book is $W^4 \times[0,1]$ and its complement is also diffeomorphic to $W^4 \times [0,1]$.
+Since the monodromy of the open book is the identity, these two pieces are glued by the identity map, resulting the double of $W^4 \times [0,1]$.)
+That is, it is obtained by attaching $3$--, $4$-- and $5$--handles to $W^4 \times [0,1]$.
+In particular,

+Therefore, $M^5$ is an iterated planar contact $5$--manifold whose fundamental group is $G$.
+Now, consider the contact $7$--manifold $M^7$ supported by the open book with page $W^4 \times D^2$ (which is a Stein filling of $M^5$) and monodromy the identity map.
+The discussion above shows that $\pi_1(M^7) \cong \pi_1(W^4 \times D^2) \cong \pi_1 (W^4) \cong G$ and $M^7$ is iterated planar by definition.
+It is clear that this process can be iterated for all $n \geq2$, to construct an iterated planar contact $(2n+1)$--manifold whose fundamental group is $G$. \end{proof} \begin{remark} We note that in the proof above, one does not need to use the identity monodromy to construct a contact manifold with a given fundamental group.
+If $W^4$ has a non-trivial symplectomorphism $\phi$, then the $5$--manifold $M^5$ with page $W^4$ and monodromy $\phi$ will still have fundamental group $G$ since one would be building $M$ from $W^4 \times [0,1]$ by attaching $3$--, $4$--, and $5$--handles (although the attaching maps are changed by $\phi$). \end{remark}

 Next we will show that the connected sum preserves iterated planarity, as a corollary of Lemma~\ref{lem: LFconnect}.

 \begin{lemma} Suppose that $f_i: (W_i, \lambda_i) \to D^2$ is an exact Lefschetz fibration with regular fiber $F_i$, for $i=0,1$.
 Then a $1$--handle can be attached to $W_0\cup W_1$ to obtain a Weinstein manifold $W$ which admits an exact Lefschetz fibration with regular fiber $F_0\cup F_1$ with a $1$--handle attached. \end{lemma}